zenonine/flexi/flexi/README.md

   </a>

   <p>
-    Beside Material and Bootstrap breakpoint systems, Flexi allows to create your own layout easily for different grid types: Manuscript, Columns, Modular and Baseline.
+    Beside predefined breakpoint systems, such as Material, you can create your fixed and responsive layout for different grid types:
+    Manuscript, Columns, Modular and Baseline.
   </p>

   <div>